Vulgus

-is a vertically scrolling shooter video game developed and published by Capcom in Japan in 1984 and released in North America by SNK the same year.
-The game was Capcom's first video game.
-The game is included in Capcom Classics Collection and is available as freeware.
+is a 1984 vertically scrolling shooter video game developed and published by Capcom for arcades.
+Future rival SNK released the game outside Japan.
+The game was Capcom's first arcade video game.
+The game is included in Capcom Classics Collection and was released as freeware in 2002.

-A Nintendo Entertainment System sequel was developed but never released.
-However, a playable finished ROM has surfaced online since its cancellation.
+A Nintendo Entertainment System sequel was developed, but never released.
+A playable ROM has surfaced online.

 Gameplay

 The player controls a spaceship with a single objective: destroy incoming enemies.
 The vessel has two different weapons: a primary weapon with infinite ammunition and a limited supply of bombs.
 By picking up the "Pow" icons, which sporadically appear throughout the levels, the player can replenish supplies.
 Similar to Xevious, the game does not have distinct levels; the background alternates between the surface of a planet and a space field.
 The game repeats with increased difficulty until the player loses all of their lives.

 Reception

 According to Game Machine, Vulgus was among the most popular arcade games in Japan during June 1984.

 In Play Meter magazine, Roger C. Sharpe gave it a generally favorable review and rated it three hashes.